 - Talk to a lender as soon as you can.
 If you have a credit or qualifying problem they can help you get that solved.
 The sooner you talk to them the better.

 - Start looking at houses in your market area with a real estate agent.

 Not only does performing these tasks get you involved in real estate, many times these contacts can help you learn about rental properties as well.
 Local contacts like real estate agents and lenders can educate you about local customs and local markets.

 How can your network help you move quicker?

 Rental properties are not a way to get rich quickly.
 It takes time to learn to invest in rental properties the right way so that you can make the most money.
 There are many ways to get involved in the rental property game quickly, even if you are not buying properties right away.
-One of the best ways to progress as fast you can is to get help.
+One of the best ways to progress as fast as you can is to get help.
 This could involve meeting local investors, agents, or lenders as I discussed earlier.
 However, most agents, lenders, and investors may not know the best ways to buy rentals.
 It may be better to learn from someone who is doing exactly what you want to do.
 There are many coaching programs available in the online real estate world.
 Some are great and some leave something to be desired.
 I would caution against spending tens of thousands of dollars on online coaching.
-If you want help from me I created a coaching program on rentals, if you want help elsewhere no hard feelings!

 There is a lot to learn about investing in rental properties.
 I still learn new things all the time, and I have been a real estate agent and investors since 2001.
 Don’t be overwhelmed by all the information and different strategies that involve rental properties.
 Every market is very different and what I do in my market may not work in your market.
 Take the steps to learn about your market and develop your own strategy.
 If you need a little boost or direction for where to start; my program may be able to help you start investing in rental properties a little quicker than doing it all on your own.